hindu-comm/weblogs/manasataramgini/2015/09/2015-09-18_the-social-phantasmagorical-and-historical-journey.md

 average Indian product can be held out as an epitome of impreciseness.”

 Varoli: “These alloys of the old Hindus sound fascinating.
-I must study this literature more closely\!
+I must study this literature more closely!
 When was the last such material was made?”
 Somakhya: “We really don’t know when exactly it came to an end.
 But we know that the great Paramāra-rājan Bhoja-deva had made an enormous